MarioGordon/AI-Workflow-Capstone/README.md

-# IBM AI Enterprise Workflow Certification - Capstone
+# IBM AI Enterprise Workflow  - Capstone

+This project is developed from Coursera certification and IBM AI workflow.
+All the requierements are completed for the evaluation
 ===========

 All commands are from this directory.